 Roanoke is a very small town located in the state of Indiana.
 With a population of 1,710 people and two constituent neighborhoods, Roanoke is the 238th largest community in Indiana.

-Unlike some towns, Roanoke isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Roanoke are a mix of both white- and blue-collar jobs.
-Overall, Roanoke is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Roanoke who work in management occupations (12.15%), office and administrative support (10.35%), and healthcare (10.23%).
+Roanoke is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Roanoke is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Roanoke who work in office and administrative support (11.72%), management occupations (9.66%), and teaching (8.84%).

-Because of many things, Roanoke is a great place for families with children to consider.
-First of all, many other families with children live here, making Roanoke a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Roanoke has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Roanoke is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Roanoke’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The people who call Roanoke home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Roanoke residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Roanoke include Irish, English, Scottish, and Dutch.
+The greatest number of Roanoke residents report their race to be White, followed by Native American.
+Important ancestries of people in Roanoke include German, Irish, English, Italian, and European.

 The most common language spoken in Roanoke is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Italian and Polish.